Dudley Boyz: Split, reunion and departure (2002–2005)

-As 2002 began, Spike feuded with his big brothers again, winning the WWF Tag Team Title from them with partner Tazz.
+As 2002 began, Spike feuded with his big brothers again, winning the WWF Tag Team Championship from them with partner Tazz.
 Following WrestleMania X8 in March 2002, the WWF was renamed "World Wrestling Entertainment" (WWE) and the roster was divided into two brands, Raw and SmackDown!.
 The Dudley Boyz were separated for a short time when Bubba Ray was drafted to Raw and D-Von to SmackDown!.
-Bubba became a fan favorite again by reuniting with Spike Dudley while D-Von, who was still a villain, went on to become the corrupt preacher character "Reverend D-Von" and gained a protege with Deacon Batista.
+Bubba Ray became a fan favorite again by reuniting with Spike Dudley while D-Von, who was still a villain, went on to become the corrupt preacher character "Reverend D-Von" and gained a protege with Deacon Batista.
 At Judgment Day in 2002, Bubba Ray was in the corner of Raw's Trish Stratus, who was defending the WWE Women's Championship against Keibler; D-Von and Batista were in Stacy's corner as asked by Mr. McMahon.
 After Stratus retained her title, Bubba Ray and D-Von stood in the ring and shook hands before an altercation broke out between the three men where D-Von and Batista ended up driving Bubba through a table.
 As 2002 went along, Bubba Ray teamed with Spike on Raw to form a new version of the Dudley Boyz.

 Bubba and D-Von reunited following the Survivor Series, when D-Von helped Bubba Ray, Spike and Jeff Hardy win their match against 3 Minute Warning and Rico.
 From then on, he was back on Raw (as he was part of a package deal that sent The Big Show to SmackDown!).
 After the Dudley Boyz were back together they immersed themselves in the Raw tag team division over the next sixteen months.
 During this time, alternating between siding with and feuding with Raw General Manager, Eric Bischoff.